josueayala27/josueayala.me/content/clean-arquitecture-with-nuxt.md

 ---
-title: How to implement authentication in a nuxt.js app
+title: Cómo implementar la autenticación en una aplicación nuxt.js 🍷
-description: Custom events in Vue 3
+description: Descripción mamalona
 ---

 In this tutorial, you'll implement authentication in a [Nuxt.js](https://nuxtjs.org) app using the `Auth` module.
 For the purpose of this tutorial, you’ll be using `JWT` for authentication.
-Below is a quick demo of what you’ll be building in this tutorial:
+Below is a quick demo of what you'll be building in this tutorial:

 You can find the [source code for this application at GitHub.](https://github.com/do-community/nuxt-auth-app)